 “Darkness and Light: The Artistic Journey of Carl Grupp” celebrates one of South Dakota’s and the region’s most preeminent artists, Carl Grupp, at the Eide/Dalrymple Gallery February 13-March 5.

 Join Washington D.C.-area friends and alumni to to catch up on news from campus, enjoy time with friends, and learn about the plans to achieve Augustana's aspirational goals set forth in the University's new strategic plan and campaign, Viking Bold:The Journey to 2030.

 This spring's Augustana Academy for Seniors speakers will contribute their thoughts, experiences and insights on topics where they have demonstrated knowledge and experience.

-Students present on their various home countries at 3 p.m. on Fridays as part of the Rendezvous Program.
+Students present on their various home countries (usually) at 4 p.m. on Fridays as part of the Rendezvous Program.
 The events, which are hosted by the International Program Office and Augustana International Club, are free and open to the public.

 The Augustana Student Success Center is hosting an Experience Expo from 1-4 p.m. on Wednesday, Feb.
 26, in the Elmen Center.
 Students will have the opportunity to learn about study abroad, volunteerism, on-campus employment and leadership opportunities.
 Attendees will also have a chance to visit with more than 50 area employers about internship and career opportunities.

 The Augustana Performing and Visual Arts will present "James and the Giant Peach" on Feb.
 27-March 1 in the Edith Mortenson Center Theatre.